spaceone/SIP-Pi/README.md

 * dtmf.X.cmd=string           _Set shell command._

 ###Optional options:
-* tts=string  _String to be read as a intro message_
+* rc=int      _Record call (0=no/1=yes)_
-* af=string   _announcement wav file to play; tts will not be read, if this patameter is given.
+* af=string   _announcement wav file to play; tts will not be read, if this parameter is given.
 File format is Microsoft WAV (signed 16 bit) Mono, 22 kHz;_
-* rc=int      _Record call (0=no/1=yes)_
 * cmd=string  _command to check if the call should be taken; the wildcard # will be replaced with the calling phone number; should return a "1" as first char, if you want to take the call._
 * am=string   _aftermath: command to be executed after call ends.
 Will be called with two parameters: $1 = Phone number $2 = recorded file name_